Property (T) and strong $1$-boundedness for von Neumann algebras: Introduction

 \subsection{Acknowledgements}

 Dima Shlyakhtenko deserves special thanks for inspiring us to work on this problem.
-We thank Thomas Sinclair and Ionut Chifan for helpful discussions about the applications of the paper, and Adrian Ioana for comments on a draft of the paper.
+We thank Thomas Sinclair and Ionut Chifan for helpful discussions about the applications of the paper, and Dima Shlyakthenko and Adrian Ioana for comments on a draft of the paper.